martingarcialopez/ft_transcendance/back-end/README.md

 ### `GET /user/friends`
 🛡️ PROTECTED ENDPOINT 🛡️ - Valid session token required
-- Returns a list of the friends of the user owning the token
+- Returns the friends list of the user owning the token

 </br>